“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 4. Shopping Cart Abandonment Rate (CAR)

 This ecommerce KPI tells you how many visitors are adding products to the shopping cart but are not checking out or purchasing them.
-Reduce friction in the checkout process to improve this number.
+Reduce friction in the checkout process to improve your overall shopping cart abandonment rate.

 5. Shopping Cart Conversion Rate (CCR)